Assistance for troubleshooting network problems

 - It may also help to use another browser (Firefox, Chrome, Safari)

-- With WebEx, the WebEx application requires less performance than the browser version.
+- With Zoom, the Zoom application requires less performance than the browser version.

 - Determine whether the computer is at the performance limit: